Robert K. Carnegie, B.Sc., M.Sc., Ph.D.

 Mary Louise Fallis, C.M., B.Mus., M.Mus.

-Mary Louise Fallis will be awarded the degree of Doctor of Music, honoris causa, at the 9:30 a.m. ceremony on Friday, June 13, “in recognition of a distinguished career as a performer, broadcaster and teacher who has made operatic music accessible to all Canadians.”
+Mary Louise Fallis was awarded the degree of Doctor of Music, honoris causa, at the 9:30 a.m. ceremony on Friday, June 13, “in recognition of a distinguished career as a performer, broadcaster and teacher who has made operatic music accessible to all Canadians.”

 Canadian opera singer Mary Louise Fallis has performed nationally and internationally in classical opera but is best known for writing and performing her comedic one woman shows.
 Toronto-born, Fallis grew up in a musical family and was taught voice and piano by her grandmother, choral conductor Jennie Bouck.
 At 15, she made her operatic debut in a CBC TV production of Mozart’s The Magic Flute.
 After winning the CBC Talent Festival in 1973, Fallis went on to perform with orchestras and opera companies across the country.